 - His eyes have holes in them.
 He’s greedy.
 Whatever he sees/gets, it’s not enough.

 - Were you able to pull your missing?
 This means, ‘Did you get enough time with your loved one in order to get rid of the loneliness and separation which had been gnawing at your soul?’
 It’s a great saying, made even more so by the biblically awkward syntax.
 It gets right to the heart of the matter, which is that when you really, really miss someone, it’s like a dagger to the center of your being.

 I have good news.
 I saved the best for last.

 - This is where Ali Fahkr goes to fuck the baby horses!
 I think the saying is actually in Arabic language or Turkish.
 A lot of the best Armenian profanity is borrowed from these two languages.
 Aleen’s grandmother used to scold her husband for cursing.
 He would answer that as long as he cursed in Turkish, God would count the blasphemy against Turks, not Armenians.
 Three things I like about this saying: 1.
 Baby horses?
-What happened to goats?
 2. The guy’s last name sounds like the act itself.
 3. Hearing this expression always reminds me of the first time I heard my father-in-law say it.
-He is a retired doctor, highly educated.
+He is a retired doctor, highly educated, very well-mannered.
 He was patiently and laboriously explaining to me, “You see, Kit, this Ali Fahkr was embarrassed by his habit, and he did not want his neighbors to see what he was doing.
 He would travel great distances to …” Got it, Dr. K, got it.
 In fact, gonna USE it!